JanErikVoigt/xmpp-rs/README.md

 What's this?
 ------------

-A very much WIP set of rust XMPP library with the goals of being type-safe and well-tested.
+A set of rust XMPP libraries with the goals of being type-safe and well-tested.

-- `xmpp-rs` provides a high-level API for the protocol.
+- `xmpp` provides a high-level API for the protocol.
 You shouldn't need to know about the protocol to use it.
+Still very much WIP.
 - `tokio-xmpp` is a lower-level library that handles the XMPP stream(s).
 - `xmpp-parsers` parses XML into Rust and back.
-- `minidom` is a DOM library quite specific for XMPP
+- `minidom` is a DOM library quite specific for XMPP.
 - `jid` is a Jid parsing library.
+- `sasl` handles the SASL protocol.
+- `xso` and `xso-proc` provide the procedural macros powering `xmpp-parsers`.

 Contact
 -------

-There is an XMPP MUC for the discussion of this library, feel free to join! :)
+There is an XMPP MUC for the discussion of these libraries, feel free to join! :)

 [chat@xmpp.rs](xmpp:chat@xmpp.rs?join)